 - Share consistent messaging to the public and media.

 - Increase the protection everyone, and especially vulnerable people, have against scams and fraud

 - Take steps to make it more difficult for people to be targeted by scammers

 - Introduce stronger barriers and safeguards on the mechanisms used by perpetrators to reach their victims.

 - Improve the identification of victims of scams and fraud and ensure they are offered appropriate support and access to justice

 - Introduce consistent definitions and recording of scams to aid understanding of the true scale of their impact

 - Develop improved joint-working and referral pathways between organisations and common support pathways for victims.

 Enforcement, access to Justice and Restoration

-- Ensure appropriate remedies and ongoing support is provided to victims of scams, including appropriate financial support to those who have lost money;
+- Ensure appropriate remedies and ongoing support is provided to victims of scams.
+This includes appropriate financial support to those who have lost money

 - Enforce effective punishments and deterrents against perpetrators, including cancelling of contracts, fines and seizing of assets